Motion graphics tips & tricks

 Duotone for better text readability

-When your text isn’t standing out over footage, a quick duotone tint can make all the difference.
-Just go to Effect > Color Correction, search for Tint, and drag it onto your footage.
-Choose two colors that fit your style — this will help your text pop without competing with the background.
+A fast duotone tint can make a big difference when your text isn’t standing out on your footage.
+Go to Effect > Color Correction, search for Tint, and drag it onto your footage.
+Pick two colors that match your style, and watch your text pop without clashing with the background.

 When your text isn’t standing out over footage, a quick duotone tint can make all the difference.
 Just go to Effects & Presets, search for Tint, and drag it onto your footage.
 Choose two colors that fit your style—this will help your text pop without competing with the background.

-A duotone effect adds a nice, stylized touch and makes everything easier to read.
-It’s a simple way to boost clarity while keeping things looking polished!
+The duotone effect adds a clean, stylized touch that makes everything much easier to read.
+It’s simple yet enhances clarity without sacrificing aesthetics.

 Rainbow gradient